How Deal Stall Diagnoser Pinpoints Pipeline Bottlenecks

 Tier: Code + HTTP

+This is the final deliverable — what lands in your inbox or dashboard.
 Compiles all diagnosed deals into a structured Slack digest using Block Kit formatting.
 Groups deals by stall category, includes diagnosis evidence and recommended next actions for each deal.
 Delivers a single daily digest to the configured Slack channel — one message, all stalled deals, actionable next steps.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 Cost Breakdown